 Events

-Welcome to Talking Fresh 2025: Open Secrets!
-All in-person events will be held at The Artesian at 2627 13th Avenue in Regina on Saturday March 15, with the panel discussion also livestreamed and recorded (noted below).
-No registration required for in-person events.
+Welcome to Talking Fresh 2026: Foundations!
+All in-person events will be held at The Artesian at 2627 13th Avenue in Regina on Saturday, March 14, with the panel discussion also livestreamed and recorded (noted below).
+Please RSVP for in-person events.

 Check out our accessibility measures for our festival here.